mike-north/ember-octane-workshop/notes/04-helpers.md

   </time>
 ```

-## ⌨️ Task: Implementing an integration test
+## Implementing an integration test

 Next, we should also write integration tests for our helper, just to make sure the helper is hooked up to the underlying "utils" function correctly.